 This tried and true method is the easiest cleaning hack to start off with.
-I mean, every one has to have some baking soda and vinegar in the cupboard.
-To begin, wash the dirty pan as you normally would to remove all the baked on gunk and large pieces of who-knows-what.
+I mean, everyone has to have some baking soda and vinegar in the cupboard.
+To begin, wash the dirty baking sheet as you normally would to remove all the baked on gunk and large pieces of who-knows-what.

 Once the pan is somewhat clean, make a paste of baking soda and vinegar in a small bowl.
 It should be the texture of a creamy salad dressing or something of that nature.
 Spread the mixture all over the pan, making sure to get into the corners.
 Let sit for ten to twenty minutes then scrub the pan with the coarse side of a sponge.

 If it seems that gunk is still piled on, repeat the coating, waiting and scrubbing once more.
 Hand wash with soap after to remove the baking soda and vinegar smell and taste.